On a new prediction of Causal Quantum Mechanics for the two-slit interference experiment with electrons: Discussion and conclusion

 where $\rho$ is the probability density of the ensemble of particles, then all statistical predictions of the BdB interpretation coincide with the predictions of Copenhagen quantum mechanics (and these are all statistical predictions).

 In fact, in the problem studied in the present work we have not made the assumption 3 because we have not needed it for our deduction: the prediction in this case has been about an individual event (the accelerated electron).
-This is the reason why there is no contradiction between the two predictions, that of Copenhagen and that of BdB.
+This is the reason why, in principle, there is no contradiction between the two predictions, that of Copenhagen and that of causal.
 The latter is a prediction about the subquantum world, which simply does not exist for the interpretation of Copenhagen.
-The first is a statistical prediction, like any prediction of the Copenhagen quantum mechanics \footnote{An interesting discussion on the measurement of observables in the BdB theory, for the cases of individual measurements and for cases of statistical measurements, is found in \cite{bric}.}.
-Now, as we said, the two interpretations must coincide in their statistical predictions.
-Indeed, that can be seen if we consider the case of an ensemble of electrons with probability density equal to the square of the wave function $\rho = \left|\psi\right|^2$ in the BdB interpretation: if we take the expectation value in our result Eq.(\ref{erutbis11}), we obtain:
+The first is a statistical prediction, like any prediction of the Copenhagen quantum mechanics \footnote{An interesting discussion on the measurement of observables in the causal theory, for the cases of individual measurements and for cases of statistical measurements, is found in \cite{bric}.}.

+However, the statistical prediction in the causal interpretation continues to show that there is a no null emission of radiation, as is possible to verify by taking the expectation value in our result Eq.(\ref{erutbis11}).
+Writing the wave function of the electron as $\Psi = R(r).\exp{\frac{i}{\hbar}S(r)}$, we have:

-\be \left\langle \frac{dE}{dt} \right\rangle=\frac{4}{3}\frac{\alpha \hbar}{m^2 c^2}\left\langle \nabla Q^2\right\rangle=0 \en
+\be \left\langle \frac{dE}{dt} \right\rangle = \frac{4}{3}\frac{\alpha \hbar}{m^2 c^2}\left\langle (\nabla Q)^2\right\rangle \en